 The standard A4 and the performance-oriented S4 both feature the option of a six-speed manual transmission.
 There are actually three transmissions available (a CVT, the six-speed manual and a Tiptronic automatic).
+The manual is offered on Premium, Premium Plus and Prestige trim levels.
 The six-speed drops 2 mpg in city mileage from the CVT to 22 city/32 highway.
-It starts at $35,900.
+It starts at $36,000.

 It’s a similar story with the A5 and S5, which are essentially coupe versions of the A4, except that a CVT isn’t offered at all.
 The manual gets slightly better fuel mileage than the Tiptronic transmission, with 22 city/31 highway.
-The A5 starts at $40,500.
+Same as the A4/S4, the manual is only offered on Premium, Premium Plus and Prestige trims.
+The A5 starts at $42,600.

 Only one trim of the BMW 2 Series has a six-speed manual transmission.
 The M235i six-speed manual is a “$0 option.”
 Doesn’t it seem like you should be getting a credit for taking it?
 Anyway, the M235i starts at $44,150.
 Unfortunately, performance drops by 0.2 seconds, zero to 60, and fuel economy is significantly lower at 19 city/28 highway.